caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 }
 ```

 Here, we extract a replacer out of the `context.Context` inside the `*http.Request`.
-This replacer not only has access to global placeholders, but also http placeholders such as `{http.request.uri}`.
+This replacer not only has access to global placeholders, but also request placeholders such as `{http.request.uri}`.

 ```go
 func (g *Gizmo) ServeHTTP(w http.ResponseWriter, r *http.Request, next caddyhttp.Handler) error {